growdigital/forestgarden.wales/content/article/guard.md

 This is a cheap method of creating a substantial tree guard, a big thank you to orchardist [Martin Hayes](https://www.theapplemancan.uk/) for sharing his knowledge.

-{{< figure src="https://res.cloudinary.com/growdigital/image/upload/v1619520826/stock-fencing.jpg" alt="Stock fencing on coastal farm landscape" caption="Standar UK stock fencing, shown beneath the barbed wire" >}}
+{{< figure src="https://res.cloudinary.com/growdigital/image/upload/v1619520826/stock-fencing.jpg" alt="Stock fencing on coastal farm landscape" caption="Standard UK stock fencing, shown beneath the barbed wire" >}}

 Things to note: